couchbaselabs/cbgb/docs/features.md

 ## Changes stream de-duplication

+Multiple updates to a key will be de-duplicated on the changes stream.

 ## Changes-stream instead of checkpoints

 The design was built with UPR in mind, levering the changes-stream as